-Unexploded Ordnances (UXO) by Split Britches is a new exploration of ageing, anxiety and ‘doomsday’ created through conversation and collaboration with an array of elders and artists.
+Unexploded Ordnances (UXO) by Split Britches is an exploration of ageing, anxiety and ‘doomsday’ created through conversation and collaboration with an array of elders and artists.
 Developed between the UK and US, Lois Weaver and Peggy Shaw have created a unique production, combining darkly playful Dr Strangelove-inspired performance with a daring new protocol for public discussion – the Situation Room.

 The stage is set with an imposing round table, echoing Strangelove's iconic War Room.
 A Council of Elders are selected from the audience and invited to the table, to muse on 'The Situation': be it personal, political, local or global.